 Why do dogs shed?

-How can I stop a dog moulting?
+How can I stop a dog molting?

 Shedding and allergies

 Although we tend to think of dog allergies being due to the fur, most allergies are actually caused by dog dander.
 Dander is a more pleasant way of describing the dead skin that falls from the dog that spreads its way throughout your house.

 Managing dog hair

-- Vacuum regularly
+- Vacuum frequently

 - Wash your hands and face after touching your dog